numist/is31io7326_clone/README.md

-# WARNING: This project has not yet successfully run on actual hardware!

 # is31io7326_clone
-Functional clone of the IS31IO7326 using an ATtiny48
+Functional clone of the IS31IO7326 using an ATtiny48.

+Key reporting and rollover detection are tested and working, all options in the configuration register are saved but do not yet influence behaviour.

 ## Getting started: